yuygfgg/Vapoursynth-llvmexpr/README.md

 ### 1. `llvmexpr` (C++ VapourSynth Plugin)

 This is the core engine of the project.
 It is a VapourSynth filter that accepts expression strings written in **postfix notation** (also known as Reverse Polish Notation, or RPN).
-At runtime, it JIT-compiles these expressions into highly efficient machine code and applies them to each pixel of the video frame.
+At runtime, it JIT-compiles these expressions into highly efficient machine code.

+#### `llvmexpr.Expr` (Per-Pixel)

+This function applies an expression to each pixel of the video frame.

 **Function Signature:**
 ```